HomeGuidesMemory & learning

 Time pressure

-Distributed short sessions are usually more effective than occasional long sessions.
+Distributed short sessions often beat occasional long sessions.

 Motivation instability